 AAD 510 Planning Interpretive Exhibits

-Interpretive exhibits bring objects, images, and ideas to life for visitors through storytelling, diverse presentation media, and learning opportunities that engage multiple intelligences.
-In this workshop you’ll learn the basics of exhibit planning, organization, and text writing.
+Interpretive exhibits bring objects, images, and ideas to life for visitors through storytelling, diverse presentation media, and opportunities for visitor engagement, learning, and participation.
+In this course you’ll learn basic principles of exhibit development, and gain practical experience with a proven approach to exhibit planning.
 Using examples from actual exhibit projects and working with real images and objects, you’ll experiment with ways to make exhibit content meaningful and memorable for visitors.
-The instructor will share a proven approach to exhibit planning.
-Discussion, group work, and individual writing projects, with on-the-spot feedback, will give you a taste of the specialized, but growing field of interpretive exhibit development and design.
+Discussion, group work, and individual projects, with thoughtful feedback from the instructor, will give you a taste of the field of interpretive exhibit development and design.

 AAD 510 Museum Theory

 Following a brief introduction to the history of museums, this course surveys key issues and theoretical orientations informing contemporary museum practice and museological inquiry.
 To date, theoretical influences have generally been filtered through cognate disciplines (e.g., art history, anthropology), and the influence this has on museum studies will also be explored.

 Ethical decisions are based on good judgment accumulated from knowledge and experience, often forming the basis of discussions leading toward museum policies and the interpretation of legal issues.
 As museums act as public institutions who must build trust with its audiences and patrons, high standards of ethical behavior are critical to their success.
 This course looks at two main areas of ethical decisions for museums and cultural organizations: area of governance, i.e., conflicts of interest, the decision making process, and professional practices; and programs, particularly collections management and exhibitions.